rudymatela/fitspec/black/README.md

 FitSpec
 =======

-Find minimal and complete sub-sets of properties describing a Haskell program using black-box mutation testing.
+FitSpec assists you in refining property-sets for functional testing by offering guidance towards a minimal and complete property set using black-box mutation testing.

-**This a work in progress: currently in very early stage**
+**This a work in progress: currently in early stage**

 Compiling and Running